angela1C/Programming-and-Scripting-Project/README.md

 Having loaded the iris data set, the resulting `iris` DataFrame can be viewed using the DataFrame methods `head` and `tail` to see the first rows and the last rows respectively.

 ## Exploring the dataset - summary results

+The first part of my analysis looks at an overview of the Fisher Iris data set including some summary statistics that describe the data at a high level and some basic plots that provide an overall picture of the Fisher Iris data set.

+According to the Iris data set information on the UCI Machine Learning Repository where the data set is stored, Fishers Iris data set is well known in the pattern recognition literature because one of the three Iris species or classes in the data set is linearly separable from the other two classes while the other two species of iris plant are not linearly separabel from each other.
+Therefore, after doing a summary overview of the data set as a whole, I will look at the data as the iris species / class level.

 The `pandas` library has many functions that can be used to explore the Iris data set.
 Having imported the iris data set from a csv file into a pandas `DataFrame`, all the attributes and methods of `DataFrame` objects can be used on the iris DataFrame object.

 ##### Attributes of the iris DataFrame